Lockdown:Minister warns those indulging in crime against women

-Maharashtra Home Minister Anil Deshmukh on Sunday warned that the men, who are indulging in crime against women thinking that police are busy enforcing the coronavirus lockdown, will be brought to book.
-He also expressed concern over the rise in the incidents of "violence, harassment and molestation of women" since the lockdown came into force.
+Maharashtra Home Minister Anil Deshmukh has expressed concern over the rise in incidents of crime against women since the lockdown came into force, and said the offenders should not assume that police are busy keeping people indoors and will not act against them.
+Police will take strict action against those indulging in violence, harassment and molestation of women, he said.

 "Some perverts are indulging in crime against women, wrongly assuming that police are too busy in the enforcement of lockdown, to act against them.
-But this is far from true," Deshmukh said in a statement.
+But this is far from true," Deshmukh said in a statement on Sunday.
 "I have instructed the police to invoke the strongest sections and take strict action against such men," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)